-New residential real estate financing business in Germany 2005 - 2020
+New residential real estate financing business in Germany 2005 - 2021

 Development of residential real estate financing by vdp member institutions

-In 2020, vdp member institutions committed EUR 108.3 billion in new residential real estate loans, an increase of 8.1% on the previous year.
+The vdp member institutions made new residential real estate loan commitments of €118.5 billion in 2021, an increase of 11.3% year on year.

-At EUR 56.8 billion, more than half of the loan commitments were for financing single- and two-family homes.
-This segment recorded above-average growth in loan commitments last year, with an increase of just under 15%.
+At €61.1 billion, more than half of the loan commitments related to the financing of single- and two-family homes.
+Compared with the previous year, this segment recorded an increase of 8.5%.

 At 97%, domestic business accounted for the lion's share of loan commitments.
-Here, at a total of EUR 105.3 billion, around 9% more loans were committed than in the previous year.
-This contrasts with a decline in cross-border business of just under 16%, with the result that last year only just under EUR 3 billion were committed for the purchase of residential real estate abroad.
+Here, at a total of €115 billion, 11% more loans were committed than in the previous year.
+Cross-border business recorded similar growth resulting in a EUR 3.3 billion was committed last year for the purchase of residential real estate abroad.

 Extensive data material on this subject is available for download in our statistics section.

 1) The quantification of residential real estate financing business is based on the domestic business of banks and savings banks as well as life insurers.
 The calculation is based on data provided by vdp member institutions and various associations of the banking and insurance industry.
-Significant parts of the banking industry, namely cooperative banks, public sector agenciesand a large proportion of regional and other credit banks, do not provide such information.
+Significant parts of the banking industry, namely cooperative banks, public sector agencies and a large proportion of regional and other credit banks, do not provide such information.
 This data gap was closed by means of an extrapolation based on available data on other groups of institutions and on the basis of Deutsche Bundesbank loan portfolio statistics.